pbkhrv/jason-tree/README.md

 ## Store and retrieve JSON values

 *Examples below use a simplified HTTP call notation for brevity.
 Strings starting with '>' refer to data being sent to the server.
 Strings starting with '<' depict data received from the server.
-To keep examples simple, we assume that the base URL is '/', but you can change that.*
+To keep examples simple, we assume that the base URL is '/', but that can be adjusted as necessary.*

 Right out of the box, JasonTree allows you to PUT and GET values: